Animation: Fair

 Summary: >

-Having your house fall on a person and killing them would probably qualify as the beginning of a bad day for most people, but for Maze, it was the beginning of a whole new life.
-Stuck in a strange dimension and meeting an odd assortment of people could be rather difficult, but luckily Maze found that her charming, kind personality quickly wins people over.
-The unfortunate thing is that she's only kind and charming during the day, each night she turns into a lecherous male who loves to fight.
+Having your house fall on a person and killing them would probably be the beginning of a bad day for most people, but for Maze, it was the beginning of a whole new life in another dimension.
+With a kind charming personality, she quickly won over a few people who would become her companions.
+Unfortunately Maze is only like that during daytime hours.
+At night she turns into a lecherous male who loves to fight.

 Thoughts: >

-Maze is one of those titles that came on strong for like a year, and after its brief blip on the radar, took the rocket ship into obscurity.
-But as I look back on the elements of Maze, I can see why the title doesn't stand out.
-Just about all elements are found in other anime, and usually done better there or at least with some amount of originality.
+Maze is a title that came on strong for a year, then after a brief blip on the radar, took the rocket ship into obscurity.
+As I look back on Maze, I can see it doesn't stand out.
+Everything done here has been done better somewhere else, and often with some amount of originality.

 Screen Caps: >